kate-codes/docs/docs/0531_Bug_Tracking/05_Trello.md

   ![Menu](/img/bug-tracking/jira-cloud-1.png)

-2. Click on "Integhrations" and scrolle down to choose "Trello", and press the `Add Integrations` button.
+2. Click on "Integrations" and scroll down to choose "Trello", and press the `Add Integrations` button.

   ![JIRA-setup](/img/bug-tracking/trello1.png)